MTH1W:

 • Consolidation task

-Optional Minds-On Question
+Optional Minds-On Task

 C2.2 create code by decomposing situations into computational steps in order to represent mathematical concepts and relationships, and to solve problems